top of page

 What is cloud computing, and how does it work?

-Cloud computing enables users to access and store data, apps, and services using the internet rather than a local computer or server.
+Cloud computing enables users to access and store data, applications, and services over the internet, rather than relying on a local computer or server.
 Remote servers are used in data centres to handle, process, and store data.
 These resources are available to users whenever needed, offering flexibility and scalability without requiring large expenditures in physical infrastructure.

 Why are so many companies adopting cloud computing?